Philly Ice Cream Shops Not to Miss

 Hand holding ice cream cone in front of a wall covered with stickers

 Using local dairy and an unlimited variety of mix-ins, 1-900-Ice-Cream prides itself on (almost) never making the same flavor twice.
+They’ve created over 500 options so far.
 The rich ice cream in every flavor under the sun is packed with swirls and mix-ins ranging from rainbow chocolate chips and amarena cherries to carrot cake and pop-tarts.

 Gran Caffe L’Aquila